 - Application Intake System User Manual

 - Infrastructure Program Network and Financials Workbook (Excel)

 For more information related to the Application for the program please refer to the Infrastructure Loan Application Guide.

 - Applicants should work with their local General Field Representative to ensure complete and eligible applications prior to submission

 - None at this time.

-Financial and Operating Report filings for this category of Infrastructure borrowers must be completed online using Telecom’s Reporting & Compliance System.
+All Financial and Operating Report filings for Rural Telecom Infrastructure borrowers must be completed online using Telecom’s Reporting & Compliance (R&C) System.
 Please consult the Rural Development Reporting & Compliance User Guide for information on how to use the system.